 Dar Taliwint Riad

-Dar Taliwint takes advantage of traditional design elements like Morocco’s colorful glass.
+We loved Dar Taliwint.
+The riad takes advantage of traditional design elements like Morocco’s colorful glass.
 Only the sunlit colors dancing across the riad’s walls disturb its calm, peaceful atmosphere.

-This intimate riad is an Arab-Andalusian-style guesthouse with only four guest rooms.
+This intimate riad is an Arab-Andalusian-style guesthouse and only has four guest rooms.
 The rooms open onto the central courtyard, and each has its own private balcony spot where you can sit and relax.

 Riad Safa